 For us compliance is non-negotiable – fact – and we’re compliant now, as per the numerous AO EQA visits we’ve had; but this is an evolving area and we want to stay a step ahead, whilst maintaining the balance between good use and misuse of AI.
 Below are some of the new things we are doing/planning to do with regards to AI in assessment.

-AI is transforming education and if you want to contribute to the debate or comment on this blog, speak to Liam directly, contact him via LinkedIn.
+AI is transforming education and if you want to contribute to the debate, comment on this blog or speak to Liam directly, contact him via LinkedIn.